The Word Became Flesh:

 (Read John 1:35-51)

 John was glad that two of his disciples followed Jesus hearing his testimony about Jesus (1:29).
 There is no greater calling than to follow Christ.
-The Bible records the calling of six of the His twelve disciples of Jesus.
-Peter, Andrew, James,John Matthew and Philip.
+The John records the calling of six of the His twelve disciples of Jesus: Peter, Andrew, James,John and Philip.
 John and Andrew followed Jesus When they heard the testimony of John the baptist about Jesus (1:29).
 They received the invitation from Jesus to "Come and see".
 They spent the day with Jesus and believed Him as their Messiah (1:38-39).
 They were willing to place Christ ahead of every other pursuit in their life.
 Discipleship is costly.
 One of the two disciples was Andrew.
 He went to his brother Simon and told him that he has found the Messiah.
 Andrew brought his brother, Simon to Jesus.
 A true disciple of Christ never be ashamed of Him but always eager to bring others to Jesus Christ.
 The Lord changed Simon's name to Peter.
 Jesus found Philip and invited him to follow Him.
 Philip brought Nathanael to Jesus.
 When Nathanael voiced objection, Philip did not to argue with him.
-We may win argument but lose the soul.
+He knew that he may win argument but lose the soul.
 There is much heat in argument but no light.
 Jesus knew all about Nathanael.
 He identified Jesus as "Rabbi, the Son of God and the King of Israel"(1:49).
 In this chapter Jesus is identified as "the Lamb of God. the Messiah, the Son of God, the King of Israel and the Son of Man" (1:29, 41, 49, 51).
 Witnessing of Christ can be done only in the power of the Holy Spirit (Acts 1:8).
 Someone has said "Witnessing is one beggar telling another beggar where he found the bread" (2 King 7:3-11).
 It was the dying request of our Savior (Mark 16:15).
 The open sacrifice of Christ demands our open open witnessing (Heb 13:13).
 The Day of Judgment seat requires it (Matt 10:32).
-The examples of apostles demand and compel us us to witness Christ (John 9:25).
+The examples of apostles compel us us to witness Christ (John 9:25).
 We can witness Christ by our open confession, godly living and by our association with other Christians (Rom 10:9; Matt 5:16; Heb 10:25).
 True disciple denies himself, takes up his own cross daily and follows Christ (Luke 9:23, John 15:16).
-The great commission is not merely to preach gospel but to make disciples of all nations (Mat 28:18-20).
-Pray that Christ would give us grace to embrace the gospel and to become His witnesses in this lost and dying world.
+The great of commission of Christ is to make disciples of all nations (Mat 28:18-20).
+All ministry must have an evangelistic purpose.
+Pray that Christ would give us grace to embrace the gospel and to become His witnesses.
+It is the urgent need in the lost and dying world.
+Our time is short, souls are perishing and opportunities will be lost if we fail to witness.
 The disciples were first called Christians in Antioch (Acts 11:26).
 Are you a true disciple of Jesus Christ?